cf73/agpur/content/collections/pages/about.md

         marks:
           -
             type: italic
-        text: '“It’s like the woofer jumped up a size, 5 to 6, 6-8, 8-10, etc. This has been especially true with Harbeths and classic Spendor loudspeakers that have superb midranges but more polite bottom ends”.'
+        text: '“It’s like the woofer jumped up a size, 5 to 6, 6-8, 8-10, etc. This has been especially true with Harbeths and classic Spendor loudspeakers that have superb midranges but more polite bottom (and top) ends”.'
   -
     type: paragraph
     content: